gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The following are the newly deprecated items in this Gradle release.
 If you have concerns about a deprecation, please raise it via the [Gradle Forums](http://forums.gradle.org).

+### Deprecations in Tooling API communication

+* Using Tooling API to connect to provider using older distribution than Gradle 1.0-milestone-8 is now deprecated and scheduled for removal in version Gradle 2.0.
 <!--
 ### Example deprecation
 -->